ScottKwang/CodeWithFriends-Spring2020/projects/SpotifyRadio/README.md

 # Spotify Radio
+⚠️ ` The Code in this repository is old.
+For the latest version follow the link below`\
 Created by [Nico](https://twitter.com/also_nico), Source code: https://github.com/NicoWasHere/SpotifyRadio

 ## Summary
 I created an application that allows for people host their own Spotify radio stations that other Spotify Premium members can listen to in realtime.
+[Try it here](https://spotifyradio.glitch.me/)

 ## Inspiration
 I kept running out of music to listen to when I worked on stuff and I had gotten really tired of my old music, so I came up with the idea that other people could host their Spotify for everyone to listen to so it would be easier to find new music.
 Also I wanted to listen to music with my friends but that's hard to do in sync online.